resthub/resthub.org/backbone-stack.rst

       ...
    });

-By default, resthub archetype generates view including these extensions instead of original libs.
+By default, the RESThub archetype generates views using these extensions instead of the original libs.
 Each extension depends on the original lib.

-If you don't want to use these extensions, you only have to use the original lib alone :
+If you don't want to use these extensions, you only have to use the original lib :

 .. code-block:: javascript